 Decision Trees are powerful and intuitive tools in your machine learning toolbelt.
-A big advantage of decision trees is that they are human readable – in contrast to most other machine learning techniques.
+A big advantage of decision trees is that they are human-readable – in contrast to most other machine learning techniques.
 You can easily train a decision tree and show it to your supervisors who do not need to know anything about machine learning in order to understand what your model does.
 This is especially great for data scientists who often must defend and present their results to management.
-In this section, I’ll show you how to use decision trees in a single line of Python code.
+In this article, I’ll show you how to use decision trees in a single line of Python code.
 Alternatively, you can also watch the following video:

 You already know decision trees very well from your own experience.
 They represent a structured way of making decisions – each decision opening new branches.
 By answering a bunch of questions, you will finally land on the recommended outcome.
 Here is an example: